jacksonthall22/SAN-strings/README.md

 # How it works
 ## Discriminators

-The only considerations beyond the naive "move every piece from every square to every other legal square" approach has to do with discriminators: some are legal syntactically but could never occur.
+The only considerations beyond the naive approach of "move every piece from every square to every other legal square" has to do with discriminators: some are legal syntactically but could never occur.
 The logic is slightly different for each piece, which
 I describe below.